6 Gorgeous Washington Golf Courses

 Find the perfect place to tee off.

-In Washington, golfers enjoy windswept links, tracks carved from old-growth forests, lush valley courses, city layouts offering glimpses of skyscrapers and venues stretching across the high desert.
-Give yourself more than one day to play these stunning terrains.
+In Washington, golfers can enjoy windswept links, tracks carved from old-growth forests, lush valley courses, city layouts with skyscraper views, and venues stretching across the high desert.
+Here are some of the state's diverse offerings.

-1. Nestled up against Puget Sound, Chambers Bay, which opened in 2007 and hosts the U.S. Open June 15–21, 2015, quickly earned street cred as a top public venue in the country.
+1. Nestled up against Puget Sound, Chambers Bay, which hosted the U.S. Open in 2015, quickly earned street cred as a top public venue in the country.
 The natural, linksy layout unfurls across a former sand-and-gravel mine that’s been crafted into a wonderland of dunes, waste areas and shot-making challenges.

 2. On the very edge of the Olympic Peninsula, the Port Ludlow Golf Course boasts rugged scenic beauty, wild native grasses and wildflowers run amok.
 On this course, elevation changes, forced carries and expansive views rule the day.

 3. Perched on a rise that sometimes sits above low clouds, The Golf Club at Newcastle offers impeccable service amid unimaginable panoramas.
-Fred Couples teamed with Bob Cupp to design two layouts here proffering views of downtown Seattle, Puget Sound, Mount Rainier and the Olympic Mountains.
+Fred Couples teamed with Bob Cupp to design two layouts with views of downtown Seattle, Puget Sound, Mount Rainier, and the Olympic Mountains.

 5. In the shadow of the Blue Mountains outside Walla Walla, Wine Valley Golf Club presents a links-style layout atop rich soil deposited from the ancient Missoula Floods.
 Architect Dan Hixson used open spaces and the topography carved by wind and water over thousands of years to craft a course that facilitates premium shot making.